Qalander/KeyHunt-Cuda/README.md

 # KeyHunt-Cuda
 _Hunt for Bitcoin private keys._
-## This is a experimental project.
+## This is a experimental project & right now going through a lot of changes, so bugs and errors can appears.

 This is a modified version of VanitySearch by [JeanLucPons](https://github.com/JeanLucPons/VanitySearch/).

-To convert Bitcoin legacy addresses to RIPEMD160 hasehs use this [b58dec](https://github.com/kanhavishva/b58dec).
+To convert Bitcoin legacy addresses to RIPEMD160 hasehs, you can use this [b58dec](https://github.com/kanhavishva/b58dec).

 It is important to binary sort the RIPEMD160 file before giving it to the program, otherwise binary search function would not work properly.
-To do this work use this [RMD160-Sort](https://github.com/kanhavishva/RMD160-Sort).
+To do this work you can use this [RMD160-Sort](https://github.com/kanhavishva/RMD160-Sort).

 A lot of gratitude to all the developers whose codes has been used here.